kmsec-uk/crxproxy-snoop/README.md

 ## Backdoored extension
 The culprit extension is `lnebjgioddkafaldaaeooeghlcholnnp`: Find website used fonts.

-Two days after installation the extension initiates a background websocket connection to wss://ext.hanaila[.]com.
-The infected host then listens for commands from the C2.
+Two days after installation the extension initiates a persistent background websocket connection to wss://ext.hanaila[.]com/ws/.
+The code responsible for this is in javascripts/background.js.
+After initial connection and sending some of the victim's metadata, the infected host then listens for commands from the C2.

-I created this project to listen in on the commands being sent to the infected hosts to understand what the purpose of this backdoor is.
+I created this project to listen in on the commands being sent to infected hosts to understand what the purpose of this backdoor is.

 ## Findings
 Initial findings suggest that this extension is being used as a botnet to piggyback off of infected clients to proxy web requests.